bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 We wrote our JUnit Assertions with arguments in the order `(actual, expected)` when the proper order is `(expected, actual)`.
 Because this is simply a problem of conventional order, we decided to ignore this code smell.
-Sonarqube only flagged the Assertions that had a straightforward actual value such as `assertEquals(expected, 3)` and not the other Assertions that have an expected value based on the returned object of a method call such as `assertEquals(expected, screening.getId())`.
+Sonarqube only flagged the Assertions that had a straightforward actual value such as `assertEquals(expected, 3)` and not the other Assertions that have an expected value based on the returned object of a method call such as `assertEquals(expected, screening. getId())`.
 Therefore, this issue is likely present in all our unit tests.
 And considering our unit tests pass, going through and changing the order of the arguments for the sake of following conventional standards would be a waste of time.

 Our final 3 minor code smells are duplicates of the same issue.

 ![Sonarqube Spring RequestMapping Code Smell](sonarqube-screenshots/spring-requestMapping-code-smell.png)

 Sonarqube recommends we replace our current use of the `@RequestMapping` annotation with an `@GetMapping` annotation,on the methods used to get objects with query parameters.
 We originally were using the `@GetMapping` annotation on these methods, but we moved over to the `@RequestMapping` annotation so that a Controller class could take multiple different query parameters.
 Because sonarqube marked this issue as a minor code smell, we will ignore these issues.

 We also used Sonarqube to analyze our front-end HTML, CSS and JS code.